-The Elora Centre for the Arts has partnered with Creative Spark Workshops for a summer event called ‘Creative Spark in the Yard’.
+This past summer (2019) the Elora Centre for the Arts partnered with Creative Spark Workshops for a summer event called ‘Creative Spark in the Yard’.

-This TWO DAY July show – Elora Centre for the Arts Presents: Creative Spark in the Yard – is a juried artisan, makers and artist hand made show and sale with great exposure across the region and to the GTA, in one of Ontario’s busiest summer tourist towns, Elora!
+This TWO DAY July show was a juried artisan, makers and artist handmade show and sale with great exposure across the region and to the GTA, in one of Ontario’s busiest summer tourist towns, Elora!

-The event has partnered with Elora & Fergus Tourism for marketing efforts, helping us spread the word far and wide.
+The event partnered with Elora & Fergus Tourism for marketing efforts, helping us spread the word far and wide.
 Attendance was just under 2,000 visitors over the two day event!
 Food trucks and live music throughout the weekend created a wonderful atmosphere for a daytrip adventure for tourists.